Table of Contents

 When there is the failure of the release of a mature ovum during the normal hormonal monthly cycle, an anovulatory cycle occurs.
 It is important to note that anovulation is a symptom or a consequence and not a disease itself.
 Several diseases that involve the hypothalamic-pituitary-ovarian axis can cause anovulation.

 Epidemiology of Anovulatory Cycles

-Anovulatory cycles are very common and happen in all women at some point but this is a normal physiologic phenomenon and should be differentiated from the pathological condition in which chronic anovulation happens.
-Chronic anovulation incidence is approximately 15%.
+Anovulatory cycles are very common and occur in all women at some point but this is a normal physiologic phenomenon and should be differentiated from the pathological condition in which chronic anovulation happens.
+The incidence of chronic anovulation is approx. 15%.

-Polycystic ovary syndrome, hypothalamic amenorrhea, premature menopause and hyperprolactinemia are more common among epileptics for some unknown reasons and these populations are more likely to have anovulatory
+Polycystic ovary syndrome, hypothalamic amenorrhea, premature menopause, and hyperprolactinemia are more common among epileptics for some unknown reasons and these populations are more likely to have anovulatory cycles.

-Several morbidities can be associated with anovulatory cycles and they are more common in certain populations depending on the etiology of the anovulation.
+Several morbidities are associated with anovulatory cycles, and they are more common in certain populations depending on the etiology of anovulation.
 For instance, patients with polycystic ovary syndrome are more likely to have diabetes or dyslipidemia.